Nlee4788/biot74000-portfolio/_pages/toolkit.md

 ## Databases & Data Retrieval

-### UniProt
+### UniProt and Blast

 **Use example:** Protein function of query.
 Searched the acrB protein sequence for an in-class activity (Bacteria antimicrobial resistance).
 Annotation quality assessment and example of antimicrobial resistance and multidrug efflux pumps.
+The first assignment tried bphA1 using (Burkholderia xenovorans- bioremediation with environmental biotech) but failed to find the protein.
+The Escherichia coli acrB protein/gene, related to antimicrobial resistance and microbial genomics, was sought instead.
+This was easier to find due to the widespread study of E. coli.
 UniProtKB/Swiss-Prot, file type- FASTA, TSV, XML.

-**Strengths / limitations:** Strength: High-quality reviewed annotations of the secondary database Weakness/ Issues: Not all proteins reviewed, and some notes recorded on paper for the pipeline, have been misplaced.
+**Strengths / limitations:** Strength: High-quality reviewed annotations of the secondary database Weakness/ Issues: Not all proteins were reviewed, and some notes recorded on paper for the pipeline have been misplaced.

 ---